 Our structured mentee-driven mentorship program also helps the company develop talent from within and is open to all employees to help them reach their full potential.
-The program allows interested employees to tap into senior employees' knowledge, skills, networks, and experience to further their development and careers.
+The program allows interested employees to tap into senior employees' more available for our field employees.
+We also created a Help knowledge, skills, networks, and experience to further their development and careers.
 The mentors and mentees undergo training to contribute to successful outcomes of the mentorships.